Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 • No higher cost to set up and maintain the architecture

-Cons of Monolith E-commerce Architecture:
+Cons of Monolith E-Commerce Architecture:

 • Complex scalability leading to bottlenecks

-• Canโ€™t be adapted to new business needs.
+• Can’t be adapted to new business needs.
 Hard to integrate with other systems

 • Hard to isolate and fix problems, as a failure in one component can adversely affect the entire system

-B] Microservice Architecture
+2: Microservice E-commerce Architecture

-Microservice Architecture | Binmile
+Microservice E-commerce Architecture | Binmile

 Pros of Microservice Architecture: